zschaeffer/dsp/01a-install.md

 ### Q1.
 Python Version 2 or 3

 **Course material for the bootcamp is compatible with Python versions 2.7 and 3.0.
-Python 3 is recommended and encouraged.**
+All HackerRank Python pre-work is configured for Python 3 only.
+Therefore, Python 3 is the recommended version.**

 Did you install Python 2 or 3?
 Why?